Anip95/satellite-vehicle-detection-classification/README.md

 ![](assets/9trainvalloss.png)

-## Model inference
+### Model inference

 The inference of the model was performed against the images in the test set.
-At its completion, a folder **predict** got created, and inside are the images with bounding boxes and values of confidence:
+At its completion, a folder **predict** got created, and inside are the images with bounding boxes and values of confidence.

 ![](assets/10imgBB.png)

-# Final considerations
+## Key takeaways

+The YOLOv11s based model performed well, thanks to the data augmentation applied and fine tuning of the hyperparameters.

+Despite the good results, YOLO is flawed when it comes to detecting very small objects.
+This problem is due to how:
+  - It divides the image in a grid, that could assign small objects to much bigger cells;
+  - It performs a downsampling during the features extraction, that can lead to losing some critical details.

+### Possible future developments

+  - Usage of YOLOv11l or YOLOv11x that are much bigger models with better capabilities, although requiring much more ample computing power;
+  - Application of the model to a bigger dataset to improve generalization;
+  - Exploration more optimization and fine tuning techniques;
+  - Usage of the model in real time application, such as scaling it to be used on edge devices mounted on UAVs.